Page 2 of 4

 clear-screen arcade platformerRoadwar Europa is a futuristic turn-based strategy game designed by Jeff Johnson and developed for the Apple II and Commodore 64.
 It was released initially in 1986 and published by Strategic Simulations Inc.

-2 players brawler fighting flip-screen licensed martial arts movies versusThe Faery Tale Adventure is an action RPG created by MicroIllusions originally for the Amiga and published in 1986.
-It was one of the earliest role-playing games published for Amiga.
+2 players brawler fighting flip-screen licensed martial arts movies versusBarbarian is an action game created by Psygnosis initially for the Amiga and released in 1987.
+It was later ported to Amstrad CPC, Atari ST, Commodore 64, DOS, and other platforms.

 Year: 1987 Genre: Role Playing